 - Low collateral ratios for the borrowers – all DeFi systems and most of the custodial lending systems do have very high collateral ratios.
 See more in the Why is collateral ratio so high in DeFi?
 This means that borrowers can borrow little against their collateral assets.
 In SmartCredit.io borrowers can borrow 2x – 3x more on their asset basis

-- Passive investment via Fixed Income Funds for passive investors – the passive investors will earn passive interest income
+- Personal Fixed Income Funds for passive investors – they will earn passive income on their funds and these funds are on the investor’s name (not pooled with others)

 The key difference to the DeFi platforms is, that while DeFi platforms focus on the money market fund business models (for borrowing or margin trading), then SmartCredit.io focuses on the real crypto fixed income markets.
 And it’s done with the focus on the borrowers, which are the key driver of this market.
 The market has more supply than the demand – the lenders follow the borrowers and earn passive crypto income.